chrisbanes/Android-PullToRefresh/README.md

 # Pull To Refresh AdapterViews for Android

 This project aims to provide a reusable Pull to Refresh widget for Android.
-It is originally based on Johan Nilsson's excellent [Library](https://github.com/johannilsson/android-pulltorefresh), but has been vastly improved since then.
+It is originally (loosely) based on Johan Nilsson's [Library](https://github.com/johannilsson/android-pulltorefresh) (mainly for graphics, strings and animations), and has been vastly improved since then.

 ## Features